 As a result, resale businesses help reduce landfill waste, prevent overproduction and encourage sustainable living.
-In 2019, the five resale retail franchises that make up the Winmark family of brands were able to save more than 154 million items from ending up in landfills.
+In 2019, the five resale retail franchises that make up the Winmark network of brands were able to save more than 154 million items from ending up in landfills.
 And over $1 billion of used merchandise was resold.

 This scale of recycling helps prevent wastewater during the production of apparel and other textiles, which also take between 20-200 years to biodegrade.
 At the same time, the supply chain is kept within the local community, reducing the amount of carbon dioxide needed to transport products from one place to another.